Vallereya/simple_calculator/README.md

-# simple_calculator
+# A Simple Calculator
-Just a simple calculator in Ruby
+Just a simple calculator in Ruby.